Minimal Spin-one Isotriplet Dark Matter: Phenomenology at hadron colliders

 In Fig.~\ref{fig:xsecs} we present production cross-sections at leading order for the vector isotriplet model at various LHC energies and for a $100\,$TeV future collider.
 The solid lines represent Drell-Yann, while the dashed ones refer to the subleading vector boson fusion channel.
 In our evaluations we have used NNPDF23 LO \texttt{as\char`_0130\char`_QED} \cite{Ball:2013hta}, and theQCD scale $Q$ is set to be the invariant mass of the final state particles, $\hat{s}$.
 We can see that increasing the collider energy has a dramatic effect on the possibility to explore this model, as the cross-sections increase significantly for masses in the range of a few TeV.
 For example, at a future $100\,$TeV hadron collider the cross-section of Drell-Yann production is always above the $1\,$fb level in the relevant mass range.

 To estimate current and future collider sensitivities to the model, we used the following procedure.
-We have found that for $\tau\simeq 0.06\,$ns the current ATLAS limit for the wino mass is about $250\,$GeV~\cite{Aaboud:2017mpt}, which corresponds to an effective cross-section $\sigma_{\text{eff}}=\sigma(pp\to V^\pm V^0)+2\sigma(pp\to V^+V^-)$ of $\sim 1.15\,$fb.
-By comparing this limit with the respective $\sigma_{\text{eff}}$ from our model, as shown by a black line in Fig.~\ref{fig:limits}, we estimate the current limit on the model to be around $1.3\,$TeV.
+We have found that for $\tau\simeq 0.06\,$ns the current ATLAS limit for the wino mass is about $250\,$GeV~\cite{Aaboud:2017mpt}, which corresponds to an effective cross-section $\sigma_{\text{eff}}=\sigma(pp\to V^\pm V^0)+2\sigma(pp\to V^+V^-)$ {about $1.15\,$pb.} By comparing this limit with the respective $\sigma_{\text{eff}}$ from our model, as shown by a black line in Fig.~\ref{fig:limits}, we estimate the current limit on the model to be {about 500 GeV}.
 We remark that this is a rather impressive limit on the mass of a DM candidate when compared to other models.
 The high-luminosity run of the LHC may improve the bound, however it will not be able to push it in the interesting range of masses where the vector isotriplet can be the only DM candidate as the cross-sections above $2.8\,$TeV remain too low.

-To estimate the reach of a future high-energy collider, we follow the strategy delineated in Ref.~\cite{Mahbubani:2017gjh}, where a projection is obtained by increasing the cut on the jet $p_T$ in order to match the number of background events of the ATLAS search.\footnote{Ref.~\cite{Mahbubani:2017gjh} uses the results from the Run-I analysis~\cite{Aad:2013yna}, but it also implements the Run-II improvement thus assuming reconstructed disappearing tracks at a distance of 10 cm from the beamline.} Using the final results of Ref.~\cite{Mahbubani:2017gjh}, we estimate that a missing track-based search at a 100 TeV collider will be able to exclude cross-sections in the ballpark of $2\,$fb after an integrated Luminosity of $3000\,$fb$^{-1}$.
-From Fig.~\ref{fig:limits}, we see that this would imply a reach above $4\,$TeV, thus probing the entire model will be possible.
+To estimate the reach of a future high-energy collider, we follow the strategy delineated in Ref.~\cite{Mahbubani:2017gjh}, where a projection is obtained by increasing the cut on the jet $p_T$ in order to match the number of background events of the ATLAS search.\footnote{Ref.~\cite{Mahbubani:2017gjh} uses the results from the Run-I analysis~\cite{Aad:2013yna}, but it also implements the Run-II improvement thus assuming reconstructed disappearing tracks at a distance of 10 cm from the beamline.} Using the final results of Ref.~\cite{Mahbubani:2017gjh}, we estimate that a missing track-based search at a 100 TeV collider will be able to exclude cross-sections in the ballpark of {$2\,$pb} after an integrated Luminosity of $3000\,$fb$^{-1}$.
+From Fig.~\ref{fig:limits}, we see that this would imply a reach {about 1.2 TeV which is still not enough to probe the entire model}.
 As a comparison, we also show the cross-sections for a high-energy option of the LHC, using the reference value at $27\,$TeV~\cite{HL-LHC-WG}.
-Even assuming that the reach in cross-section can be as good as for the $100\,$TeV case, the lower cross-sections would only enable us to probe masses up to $\approx 2\,$TeV, still below the interesting range for DM.
-We conclude that only a $100\,$TeV future collider would be able to exclude, or discover, this model.
+Assuming that the {Assuming that the sensitivity to the disappearing charged tracks rate can be as good as for the $100\,$TeV case, it would only enable us to probe masses up to 700 GeV.}